Originally published: 24 March 2026

 Fall arrest systems

-These systems are designed to stop a fall once it occurs and minimise the risk of injury.
+Fall arrest systems are designed to stop a fall once it occurs and help reduce injury risk through controlled load distribution and system design.

 Anchor points

-Anchor points provide a secure attachment for harness systems and must be strong enough to withstand fall forces.
+Anchor points provide the secure attachment for harness and lanyard systems.
+They must be suitable for the intended use and capable of supporting fall forces safely.

-All components must be compatible and used correctly.
+All components should be compatible and used as part of the correct system.

 Working at height PPE as part of a full safety system

-Height safety equipment is typically used alongside other PPE to create a complete safety setup.
+Height safety equipment is normally used alongside other PPE to provide broader protection.

-Workers operating at height should also use safety helmets and work gloves to reduce additional risks.
+Workers operating at height may also require safety helmets and work gloves to reduce other site risks.

-Depending on the task, they may also require eye protection and hearing protection.
+Depending on the environment and task, they may also need eye protection and hearing protection.

 For broader site guidance, see our construction PPE guide.

-Selecting the correct working at height PPE depends on the working environment and the level of risk involved.
+Selecting the correct working at height PPE depends on the work environment, access method and the level of fall risk involved.

 Businesses should consider: